simpleiot/simpleiot/docs/architecture.md

 recommended.

 ## Synchronization

+**NOTE, other than synchronization of node points, which is a fairly easy problem, this section in a WIP**

 Typically, configuration is modified through a user interface either in the cloud, or with a local UI (ex touchscreen LCD) at an edge device.
 As mentioned